aumartinez/login/README.md

 # Simple Login page
-A simple PHP login script
+A simple PHP login script.

+## Some asumptions
+The login script should have the database setup with a db users table.
+The users table would have the user's passwords hashed with a SHA512 algorithm.